hameed0z/hameed0z/README.md

 <h3> A Software Engineer and Machine Learning Specialist based on Alexandria City of Egypt🇪🇬. </h3>

-<p> Currently, I work as a full-stack software engineer beside my post grad studies in CS. </p>
+<p> Currently, I work as a Senior full-stack software engineer beside my post grad studies in CS. </p>
 <p> In my free time, I practice ML and spend high-quality family time. </p>
 <p> I'm always happy to work on mind blowing ideas/software products. </p>
 <p> Ask me about anything related to the below areas and expertise. </p>